CSCfi/rems/manual/handler.md

 If you want to delete your user account or if you are having technical problems with REMS, please contact rems-support@csc.fi.
 Give your email a descriptive name and mention REMS.
 This makes processing your email quicker.

-## The European Genome-phenome Archive
+## The European Genome-phenome Archive (optional feature)

 The access rights of approved applications can also be uploaded to [The European Genome-phenome Archive](https://ega-archive.org/) (EGA).

-The requirements for this are
+The requirements for this are:
 - Enable EGA in the REMS configuration.
-- Each handler who processes EGA applications must link their ELIXIR user id with their EGA user id.
+- Each handler who processes EGA applications must link their ELIXIR user id with their EGA user id (this happens outside REMS).
-- Each handler must also generate an EGA API-key from their Profile page.
+- Each handler must also generate an EGA API-key from their Profile page in REMS.

 All the access rights will then automatically pushed into EGA servers.

+NB: If the EGA is enabled in the configuration, the handlers will get a warning on the Actions page if they do not have a valid EGA API-key yet.